Fair Housing Act

 Course Learning Objectives

-On completion of this Fair Housing Act online training course, the user will be able to:
+By taking this online Fair Housing Act online training course, the user will be able to:

 - Know how the Fair Housing Act came to be and how it is enforced

 - List the protected classes

 - Understand the definition of housing discrimination and disparate impact liability